 Aloo Simla Mirch or Aloo Capsicum or Bell Peppers & Potato Stir Fry made in Instant Pot / Pressure Cooker.
 This is a very simple and quick recipe, yet so delicious.
 Ready in less than 20 minutes!

 When I have nothing ready in the refrigerator and need a quick meal on the table, this is one of my go to veggie dish.
-Get the vegetables in while have a quick meal….who doesn’t like that?
-Another quick one is aloo beans, which is prepared in a very similar way.
+Get the vegetables in while have a quick meal....who doesn't like that?
+Another quick ones are Aloo Beans and Aloo Matar, which is prepared in a very similar way.

 I use vibrant color bell peppers, which are nutrient packed, and baby potatoes to prepare this simple stir fry.
 I used to prepare this in a pan on the stove top until I had the instant pot.
 Now I just load all the ingredients into the pot and get the bread/roti ready until the instant pot does its magic.